-GIMP 2002 is awarded to Dr. Gro Harlem Brundtland, since 1998 Director-General of the World Health Organization (WHO), for her contribution and personal commitment to the work towards a sustainable development on a local as well as a global level.
+In 2002 the prize was awarded to Norweigan politician Dr. Gro Harlem Brundtland, at the time Director-General of the World Health Organization (WHO), for her contribution and personal commitment to the work towards a sustainable development on a local as well as a global level.

 "Dr. Gro Harlem Brundtland receives the prize for her visionary and innovative work during the eighties, as head of the "U.N.
 Commission on Environment and Development".
 In the final report, "Our Common Future", the concept "Sustainable Development" was formulated, and the report became the foundation for the new thinking about a common global agenda, Agenda 21.
 "Sustainable Development" does not only include environmental issues, but also covers social and economical issues.
 The goal is to "satisfy the needs of our generation, without jeopardizing the possibilities for future generations to satisfy their needs".
 Agenda 21 is today considered a key instrument for the integration of environmental, social and economic issues within one single framework.